 '''

-template<typename T>

-void PlatFormBoundingBoxConverter<T>::FindIntersectingObjects(

-const AxisAlignedBox &box,

-EntityContainer & objects) const

-{

-list<SceneNode > sceneNodeList;

-// find intersecting scene nodes to get candidates for intersection

-// note: this function has to be provided by scene manager

-mSceneMgr->findNodesIn(box, sceneNodeList, NULL);

-// convert the bounding box to preprocessor format

-GtpVisibilityPreprocessor::AxisAlignedBox3 nodeBox =

-OgreTypeConverter::ConvertFromOgre(box);

 // loop through the intersecting scene nodes

 for (sit = sceneNodeList.begin(); sit != sceneNodeList.end(); ++ sit)

 {

 SceneNode sn = sit;

 SceneNode::ObjectIterator oit = sn->getAttachedObjectIterator();

 // find the objects that intersect the box

 while (oit.hasMoreElements())

 {

 MovableObject mo = oit.getNext();

 // we are only interested in scene entities

 if (mo->getMovableType() != "Entity")

 continue;

 // get the bounding box of the objects

 AxisAlignedBox bbox = mo->getWorldBoundingBox();

 // test for intersection (note: function provided of preprocessor)

 if (Overlap(nodeBox, OgreTypeConverter::ConvertFromOgre(bbox)))

 {

 objects.push_back(static_cast<Entity >(mo));

 }

 }

+}

 '''

 Note that the implementation of this function is maybe the one that differs the most for another engine, as it is highly depending on the particular engine design.
 For the Ogre3D implementation, we use a two stage approach.
 First we find the intersecting scene nodes.
 We apply a search function that is optimized for this engine.
-In the Ogre3D case, this is the function findNodesIn.
+In case of Ogre3D, this is the function findNodesIn.
 The engine is responsible to provide a function for fast geometric search in the scene, in order to quickly find the objects intersecting the bounding box of a PVS entry.
 A spatial data structure like Octree or Kd tree is very useful in this regard.
 Second we traverse through the list of entities attached to the scene node.
 The intersection test is then applied for each indiviual bounding box.